SpectoLabs/hoverpy/README.md

 # sudo python setup.py install
 ```

-Or whether you just want to install it:
+Or whether you just want to install it using pip (not yet recommended):

 ```bash
 pip install --user -i https://testpypi.python.org/pypi hoverpy